 In 2009, before green roofs were recognized and endorsed as a cost-effective approach to creating healthier cities and waterways, the Dalski brothers took their passion and founded Highview Creations, named after the street where they grew up.
 Since then, the company has grown with the help of its dedicated team to become the premier green roof design-build firm in New York City.

 Our team of hardworking designers, horticulturalists, ecologists, and craftspeople are committed to delivering beautiful, high-quality green roofs and rooftop gardens.
 We take pride in our honest work and aim to form long-lasting relationships with every client.

-Erik Facteau is a biologist and environmental planner, and acts as a Project Manager at Highview Creations.
+Erik is a biologist and environmental planner, and acts as a Project Manager at Highview Creations.
 He holds a Master’s of Science in Environmental Systems Management from Pratt Institute and a Bachelor’s of Science in Biology from SUNY Environmental Science and Forestry.
-Erik has extensive knowledge of environmental monitoring systems, and has completed many plant-based studies in academia and in the “real-world”.
+Erik has extensive knowledge of environmental monitoring systems, and has completed many plant-based studies in academia and in the real world.
 His work has instilled a strong passion in creating natural systems in the urban environment.
 These interests and his love of the outdoors were brewed during his yearly visits to the Adirondacks on hiking and fishing excursions.

-Peter Spartos is an ecologist and environmental scientist with over 6 years of experience planning, designing, and implementing green infrastructure and stormwater capture technologies in New York City.
+Peter is an ecologist and environmental scientist with over eight years of experience planning, designing, and implementing green infrastructure and stormwater capture technologies in New York City.
 He received his Bachelor’s of Science degree in Environmental Science and Ecological Design from the University of Vermont’s College of Agriculture and Life Sciences.
 Peter has a rich understanding of ecological principles and processes that he applies to Highview’s diverse projects.